 - What is an Autopsy and Can My Loved One Still Have an Open-Casket Funeral?

 - Under What Circumstances Will an Autopsy be Performed?

 - Do I Have to Pay for the Autopsy of a Loved One?

 - What is Toxicology?

 - Statistical Reports

 The first annual report created by the Washoe County Regional Medical Examiner's Office was for 2016.

 The Washoe County Regional Medical Examiner's Office occasionally works with other agencies such as the University of Nevada and the State of Nevada to create statistical reports for specific types of cases.
-These reports are usually grant-funded and are created on a one-time basis and may not be duplicated in future years.
+These reports are created on a one-time basis and will generally not be duplicated in future years.